prowler-cloud/prowler/README.md

     arn:aws:iam::aws:policy/SecurityAudit
     ```

-    > In some cases you may need more list or get permissions in some services, look at the Troubleshooting section for a more comprehensive policy if you find issues with the default SecurityAudit policy.
+    > Additional permissions needed: to make sure Prowler can scan all services included in the group *Extras*, make sure you attach also the custom policy [prowler-additions-policy.json](https://github.com/toniblyx/prowler/blob/master/iam/prowler-additions-policy.json) to the role you are using.

 ## Usage